MarynaDanets/ecommerce/README.md

 - **Sales Analysis:** A detailed examination of sales data, including time-series analysis and seasonal trends.
 - **Customer Segmentation:** Analyzing customer demographics and behavior to identify key customer segments.
 - **Product Performance:** Evaluating product categories and individual products to determine their contribution to overall sales and profitability.

-## Conclusion
-This project demonstrates my ability to apply data analysis and visualization techniques to real-world e-commerce data.
-The insights generated from this analysis can help businesses make informed decisions to optimize their operations and enhance customer satisfaction.

 ## Dataset
 - [The dataset used in this project is available here](https://drive.google.com/file/d/1ltFLuNphgFU36dkxisnuEY6K12mul0bC/view?usp=sharing)